THE BELL HONORS PROGRAM

-The founding principle of the Honor Bell Foundation, Inc., is to provide the opportunity for the rendering of a respectful, final honor at military funerals and memorial services.
+The founding principle of the Honor Bell Foundation is to provide an opportunity for the rendering of a respectful, final honor at military funerals and memorial services.
 This is accomplished with the tolling of a bell — The Honor Bell — in a manner based in tradition and respect.
-This practice, known as Rendering Bell Honors, will be the last sound heard at a funeral and will toll with an understated, solemn, and clear tone.
+This practice, known as rendering Bell Honors, is the last sound heard at a funeral and is tolled with an understated, solemn, and clear tone.

 The Bell Honors Ceremony

 At interment ceremonies, the Honor Bell is guarded and tolled by the Bell Guard.
 Tolling is the deliberate slow-ringing of a bell to elicit sorrow and show respect.
 While many bells are rung for joy, one tolls a bell for sorrow.